No products in the cart.

 list of the best hand exercise equipment for stroke patients

-This list includes our own products – because hand therapy is our specialty – but it also includes other stuff, with unaffiliated links.
+Some of the most frequently recommended types of hand exercise equipment are outlined below.
+This list includes some of Flint Rehab’s own products – because hand therapy is our specialty – but it also includes other tools, with unaffiliated links.

-Here is the best hand therapy equipment available for stroke patients:
+The best hand therapy equipment for stroke patients include:

 1. Hand Therapy Balls – Best for Travel